Kidnapping in Nigeria: Analysis, Causes, Effects and Solutions

-The problem of kidnapping in Nigeria has scare away many companies that would have invested in the country.
-During the kidnapping incidence that took place in the Niger Delta areas of the country, many foreigners who were working in those areas were kidnapped.
-Some who were not victim of kidnapping refused to work because of the experience their fellow had.
+The problem of kidnapping in Nigeria has scared away many companies that would have invested in the country.
+During the kidnapping incidence that took place in the Niger Delta areas of the country, many foreigners who were working in those areas were abducted.
+Some who were not victims of that refused to work because of the experience their fellow had.

-When foreign companies that want to invest in Nigeria hear of the problem of kidnapping in the country, they prefer to invest in other countries that are risk free instead of spending a lot of money as they are likely to receive ugly visit from kidnappers in the country.
-These are companies that would have help solve the national challenges, especially unemployment, because these companies will employ Nigerians if when established in the country.
-But because of unemployment in the country, the country misses such opportunity.
+When foreign companies that wanted to invest in the country heard of the problem of kidnapping in the country, they prefer to invest in other countries that are risk-free instead of spending a lot of money as they are likely to receive the ugly visit from abductors in the country.
+These are companies that would have helped solve the national challenges, especially unemployment because these companies will employ Nigerians when established in the country.
+But because of kidnapping in the country, the country misses such opportunity.

 Lack of trust

 Nigerians are now losing trust in their fellow humans because of the effect of kidnapping in the country.
-Before kidnapping became rampant in the country, the rich give out their phone numbers to people with clean mind because they believe they are one.
+Before the challenge became rampant in the country, the rich people gave out their phone numbers to people with their good minds because they believe they are one.
 Today in Nigeria, the rich find it difficult to do the same.
-The reason is because the person you want to issue your phone number may be a kidnapper without your knowledge or linked to any of them.
+The reason is because the person you want to give your phone number may be a kidnapper without your knowledge or linked to any of them.
 It is a big problem in the country today.